 - TPLO/TTA for cranial cruciate ligament disease: Tibial Plateau Leveling Osteotomy and Tibial Tuberosity Advancement are plating technique surgeries that alter the anatomy of the tibial bone and help stabilize knee during weight bearing.
 Because these techniques rely upon bone healing and not scar tissue formation, they tend to work better for the younger, more active, and larger breeds.
 Recent work at the University of Illinois supported the use of TPLO over suture techniques in larger dogs, even at low activity force plate testing at a trot.
 Leveling the plateau or relieving the stress off of the cranial cruciate ligament for partial tears has been shown to allow these early damaged cranial cruciate ligaments to heal when evaluated arthroscopically.
-Dr. Agrodnia has been performing these techniques for years with excellent results.
+We have been performing these techniques for years with excellent results.

 - Meniscal Surgery: Meniscal surgery without joint stabilization is almost never indicated in veterinary medicine.
 This surgery is almost always performed in conjunction with a cranial cruciate ligament stabilization technique.
 It is necessary in roughly 5% of dogs who have undergone cranial cruciate ligament surgery without meniscal release.

 - Fracture Repair: Few fractures in veterinary patients are best treated with a cast as all limbs are weight bearing.
 Exceptions can be in very young animals with incomplete, or greenstick fractures.
 We routinely perform fracture repair with internal fixation such as plates, screws, pins, and external fixation when appropriate.